There’s a park by my house where it happened.

 I don’t think I cried until I got back to the car...
 I didn’t stop crying until the year ended.

-I had to avoid this bomb sight of a lake bench for sometime after that.
+I had to avoid this bomb sight of a lake bench for some time after that.
 Take an alternative route, avert my eyes.
-I remember regretting having agreed to meet you there, this sacred, historical lake to me.
-After I stopped crying and the pills began to kick in (and I would leave my house) I would let? make? myself walk the path around the water most every day.
+I remember regretting having agreed to meet him there, this sacred, historical lake to me.
+After I stopped crying, and the pills began to kick in (and I would leave my house), I would let? make? myself walk the path around the water most every day.
 As I would approach the hillscape to the bench I would look and I would see and I would remember.
 Sometimes I would cry, sometimes I would be angry, sometimes I would turn the music up.
 I would just glare at that bench and wonder and replay.
 The bench became an icon I fixated upon...
-I dreaded it’s eye contact and yet it fueled me.
+I dreaded its eye contact and yet it fueled me.